 Before joining OpenStax, I had a Fellowship from the Shuttleworth Foundation from 2011-2014 to foster the use of and adaptation of open education resources.
 I built an international team, created and implemented a remixing and publishing API, and designed, built and tested a prototype remixing editor.
 You can learn more about the fellowship work on this site under the section about OERPUB.
 And you can apply for one yourself!

 More stuff I have done: I helped build a small business, have built numerous advisory boards and brain trusts, have a research master’s degree in computer science, and have taught computer engineering and computer architecture.
-My interests include software usability, ethical educational technology and machine learning, and how people learn.
 As you will see below, I am also a parent of talented and generous people.

 About the site